Legal Tips To Buy A Resale Property

 A resale property is a good option from a buyer's perspective.
 Buying a house in resale means you will not have to spend any money as rent.
 You will also not have to eagerly wait to get the possession of your dream home; you will have it ready to move in.
 You also save money as you do not have to pay many taxes, as is the case with under-construction properties.

-Here are 10 things to bear in mind before you seal the deal:
+Here are some things to bear in mind before you seal the deal:

 - All the documents that are required in the primary sale of property are also required in the resale of the property.
 It is important to ensure that the seller produces all the relevant original documents.